-One copy of the foregoing documents and information must be submitted to the office of the Dean of Students to review and make recommendations concerning proposed organizations.
-Preliminary approval recommendations regarding registration of a proposed organization must be forwarded to the Vice President of Academic Affairs and the Vice President for Student Services.
-Registration by the Vice President of Academic Affairs and the Vice President for Student Services is necessary before the organization can be officially registered.

-The Dean of Students may require the sponsors to clarify any materials or information provided in the registration process, to resubmit the application or request with non-conforming materials or provisions deleted, or to appear at a hearing for the purpose of obtaining additional information and testimony concerning the purposes, aims or proposed activities of the organization.
+One copy of the foregoing documents and information must be submitted to the Office of Student Services to review and make recommendations concerning proposed organizations.
+Preliminary approval recommendations regarding registration of a proposed organization will be made by the Office of Student Services.
+Sponsors may be required to clarify any materials or information provided in the registration process, to resubmit the application or request with non-conforming materials or provisions deleted, or to appear at a hearing for the purpose of obtaining additional information and testimony concerning the purposes, aims or proposed activities of the organization.